teohxuen/website/content/report/final_report.md

 ![Split between Higher and Lower Power Section of the PMB](highlowsplit.png)
 ##### Figure 43: Split between Higher and Lower Power Sections of the PMB (Red Line Divides the Sections)

 Due to the variation in current drawn from the battery, it is likely that there would be noise if the low power components were powered from the same source.
 Hence, an Isolated DC-DC regulator was used to isolate the Battery and AUV power from the microcontroller's components.
-A low-dropout regulator (LDO) was used to step down 3.3V for 3.3V components.
+A low-dropout regulator (LDO) was used to step down to 3.3V for 3.3V components.

 The BQ40Z50 communicates via SMBus, which spans both the high-power low-power sections.
 Therefore an I2C isolator is used.
 To protect the SMBus lines from electrostatic discharge and voltage spikes, TVS and Zener diodes are connected to the lines

-The various Power and Nets are summarised in the table below:
+The various power and ground nets are summarised in the table below:

 | **Power and Ground Nets**    | **Description**                                                                        |